 itsjaya — AI Portfolio

-AI-powered personal portfolio with a RAG chatbot (Avocado), MDX blog, engagement analytics, and a fully automated deploy pipeline.
+AI-powered personal portfolio with a RAG chatbot (Avocado), an agentic tool-calling mode, a public MCP server, in-chat book-a-call, MDX blog, engagement analytics, and a fully automated deploy pipeline.
 Every layer is production-grade — not a toy.

 Overview